 Week 2: Intro to Capitol Hill, Part 1 (Week of December 14th)

-- Speakers will provide students with an introductory look at working on the Hill, to include differences between House and Senate offices, and committee versus personal office staff.
-Students will also have an opportunity to engage directly with currently serving, senior Hill aides and hear about preparations for a new Presidential Administration and session of Congress.
+Speakers will provide students with an introductory look at working on the Hill, to include differences between House and Senate offices, and committee versus personal office staff.
+Students will also have opportunities to engage directly with a currently serving member of the House of Representatives as well as senior Hill aides.
+Speakers will provide insight into the ongoing preparations for the new Presidential Administration and session of Congress.

 Week 3: Federal Budget Insights (Week of January 4th)

-- Senior officials who support various aspects of the Federal budget and appropriations process will provide insights into the government’s annual budget and spending plan build.
+A senior official who supports various aspects of the Federal budget and appropriations process will provide insights into the government’s annual budget and spending plan build.

 Week 4: Intro to Federal Agencies (Week of January 11th)

 ND alumni serving in senior executive branch positions will provide an introduction to the roles of Federal agencies in the policy-making process as well as representative career paths.

 - Session 4A, Monday, January 11, 2-2:45 PM EST